 Emma Hart teaches and researches the history of early North America, the Atlantic World, and early modern Britain between 1500 and 1800.
-At Penn she is a Professor of History, Director of the McNeil Center for Early American Studies, and a co-editor of the Penn Press series, “Early American Studies.”
+At Penn she is the Roy F. and Jeannette P. Nichols Professor of American History, Director of the McNeil Center for Early American Studies, and a co-editor of the Penn Press series, “Early American Studies.”

 Her major research interests lie in urban history, social, and economic history, as well as in the intersections of history, material culture, urban studies, geography and sociology.
 She has written two books; Building Charleston: Town and Society in the Eighteenth-Century British Atlantic World (UVA Press, 2010/University of South Carolina Press, 2015) and Trading Spaces: The Colonial Marketplace and the Foundations of American Capitalism (University of Chicago Press, 2019).
 Additionally she has published scholarly articles in, among other places, The William and Mary Quarterly, Early American Studies, The Journal of Southern History, Urban History (where she co-edited a special issue on early modern cities and globalization with Mariana Dantas), Eighteenth-Century Studies, and The Journal of Urban History.
 Her essays are also part of The Cambridge History of America and the World (2021), and The Cambridge History of the American Revolution (forthcoming).